komalali/pulumi-random-demo/README.md

 ### PR Preview (`pr-preview.yml`)
 - Triggers on pull requests against the `main` branch
 - Runs `pulumi preview` to show what changes would be made
+- Uses the custom Pulumi backend at `https://api-kokomo.review-stacks.pulumi-dev.io/`
 - Requires `PULUMI_ACCESS_TOKEN` secret to be set in the repository

 ### Deploy (`deploy.yml`)
 - Triggers when PRs are merged to `main`
 - Runs `pulumi up` to deploy changes
+- Uses the custom Pulumi backend at `https://api-kokomo.review-stacks.pulumi-dev.io/`
 - Requires `PULUMI_ACCESS_TOKEN` secret to be set in the repository

 ## Required Secrets

 Add the following secret to your GitHub repository:
-- `PULUMI_ACCESS_TOKEN` - Your Pulumi access token from https://app.pulumi.com/account/tokens
+- `PULUMI_ACCESS_TOKEN` - Your Pulumi access token from https://api-kokomo.review-stacks.pulumi-dev.io/

 ## What This Program Does